Staff and consultants

 Ariela Rosenberg | Research Assistant, Preventing and Countering Violent Extremism

-Ariela is a second year graduate student at the Fletcher School of Law and Diplomacy at Tufts University, studying conflict resolution, human security, and gender studies.
+Ariela Rosenberg is a graduate of the Fletcher School of Law and Diplomacy at Tufts University, studying conflict resolution, human security, and gender studies.
 Her areas of particular interest include atrocity prevention, peacemaking, countering violent extremism, and gender, peace and security.
-She is writing her graduate thesis on the reintegration of foreign fighters in Western countries, with a focus on ISIL in the U.S. This past summer she interned at the U.S. Senate Foreign Relations Committee in the human rights and Africa divisions.
+She wrote her graduate thesis on the reintegration of foreign fighters in Western countries, with a focus on ISIL in the U.S. Ariela has interned at the U.S. Senate Foreign Relations Committee in the human rights and Africa divisions.
 She also served as a Graduate Intern at Search for Common Ground in Jerusalem, Israel, where she helped devise programs to address the Israeli-Palestinian conflict.
 Prior to Fletcher, she worked in the private sector on U.S. fiscal policy and energy and industrials policy.
-Ariela holds a B.A. in intellectual history and English literature from the University of Pennsylvania.
+Ariela holds a BA in intellectual history and English literature from the University of Pennsylvania.